knots of an enigmatic

 to simple questions of this kind at present.

-Individual non-spiralling tubes, often slightly bigger than those of
+Individual non-spiralling tubes, often slightly wider than those of

 the nearby spirals, are